Natural parameterizations of closed projective plane curves: Balanced parametrizations

 \emph{Case 5:} The eigenvalues of $T$ equal $-\lambda,-\lambda^{-1}$ for some $\lambda > 1$.
 By conjugation with a unimodular matrix we may achieve $T = \diag(-\lambda^{-1},-\lambda)$.
 Similarly to Case 1 the solution $x(t)$ must then be contained in some open quadrant.
 But the map $T$ maps every quadrant to the opposite quadrant.
 Hence $x$ must cross the axes, which leads to a contradiction.
 Thus this case does not occur either.

-We now consider the case of an ellipsoidal cone $K$.
+We now consider the case when $\gamma$ is an ellipse.
 By Lemma \ref{lem:main_obstruction} we have $\beta \equiv 0$ and \eqref{special_ODE}, \eqref{associated_ODE} represent the same ODE.
 Since all solutions $y$ of ODE \eqref{special_ODE} are $2\pi$-periodic, the solutions $w$ of \eqref{associated_ODE} are also $2\pi$-periodic.
 But the solutions $w$ are homogeneous quadratic functions of the solutions $x$ of ODE \eqref{reduced_ODE}.
 Hence the latter are $4\pi$-periodic, and $T^2 = I$.
 If $T = I$, then every two consecutive zeros of every non-trivial scalar solution of ODE \eqref{reduced_ODE} have a distance strictly smaller than $2\pi$, leading to a contradiction with Lemma \ref{lem:main_obstruction}.
 Hence $T = -I$, and we are in the situation described in case (iv) of the lemma.

 This completes the proof. \end{proof}